Upcoming

 About

-the role of photography in material culture, specifically focusing on mass reproduction.
-Both artists have worked in photography archives,
+Yael Eban and Matthew Gamber’s collaborative and multidisciplinary practice investigates the role of photography in material culture, with a specific focus on mass reproduction.
+Both artists have worked in photography archives, which greatly informs their artistic endeavors.
+They are based in Austerlitz, NY.

 yaeleban.com